shimiguri/writeups/HTB/README.txt

                                                   **********HACK THE BOX**********

-Whenever I do a box ill try to include it here, ill only post writeups in which i was able to get both flags (user, system)... <br>
+Whenever I do a box ill try to include it here, ill only post writeups in which i was able to get both flags (user, system)...
 If you want a specific box done or you have some feedback regarding a writeup, dm me on discord and ill see what can be done.

 P.S